zackees/digital-ocean-cluster/README.md

 # About

 This library concurrent creates and runs digital ocean droplets through the doctl command line interface.
+This api allows massive concurrency running each action on a seperate thread.

-The amount of implemented features for doctl is very few, but just enough to bring up a Droplet cloud, install dependencies like a dockerfile, and execute commands on the cluster.
-With few dependencies on DigitalOceans , this library can easily be re-written
+The amount of implemented features for doctl is very few, but just enough to bring up a Droplet cloud, install dependencies, and execute commands on the cluster.

 To develop software, run `. ./activate`